Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 While Dubai is generally considered a safe destination for women, there are still some important precautions to be taken.

-• Dress modestly: While Dubai is more lenient than other emirates, it is still advisable to dress conservatively, especially during the month of Ramadan.
+• Dress modestly: While Dubai is more lenient than other emirates, it is still advisable to dress conservatively, especially during Ramadan.

-• Be cautious of unwanted attention: some Emirati men may see Western women as easy targets, so it’s essential to be aware of your surroundings and not be overly friendly with strangers.
+• Be cautious of unwanted attention: some Emirati men may see Western women as easy targets, so it’s essential to stay aware of your surroundings and avoid being overly friendly with strangers.

-• Practice good safety habits: This includes not accepting drinks from strangers, not leaving drinks unattended, and avoiding walking alone at night.
+• Practice good safety habits: do not accept drinks from strangers, do not leave drinks unattended, and avoid walking alone at night.

 LGBTQ+ Travellers in Dubai